 - Send hand-written thank you notes for gifts or help you’ve received, or just because.

-- Grab our Ultimate Guide to Raising Grateful Kids download because gratitude can be a major ingredient in raising resilient and positive kids who are able to create a strong balance in their lives.
+- Grab our 5 Ways to Raise Grateful Tweens and Teens download because gratitude can be a major ingredient in raising resilient and positive kids who are able to create a strong balance in their lives.

 Balance Builder #5: Give and Receive